-We have incurred net losses in each reporting period for the past several years, have not generated any revenue from product sales to date and have financed our operations principally through our computational biology services to pharmaceutical and biotechnology companies, the issuance of convertible debt and the sale of our convertible preferred stock and Class A common stock.
-We have incurred net losses of approximately \$13.6 million and \$50.5 million for the three months ended March 31, 2023 and year ended December 31, 2022 respectively.
-As of March 31, 2023, we had an accumulated deficit of approximately \$123.4 million.
-Our losses have resulted principally from expenses incurred in research and development of our product candidates, from management and administrative costs and other expenses that we have incurred while building our business infrastructure.
-We are currently conducting an ongoing Phase 1/2a clinical trial for our lead product candidate, IMM-1-104, for the treatment of advanced solid tumors in patients harboring RAS mutant tumors.
+We have incurred net losses in each reporting period for the past several years, have not generated any revenue from product sales to date and have financed our operations principally through our historical computational biology services to pharmaceutical and biotechnology companies (which have since ceased), the issuance of convertible debt and the sale of our convertible preferred stock and Class A common stock.
+We have incurred net losses of approximately \$14.3 million and \$53.5 million for the three months ended March 31, 2024 and year ended December 31, 2023 respectively.
+As of March 31, 2024, we had an accumulated deficit of approximately \$177.6 million.
+Our losses have resulted principally from expenses incurred in research and development of our product candidates, from management and administrative costs and from other expenses that we have incurred while building our business infrastructure.
+We are currently conducting ongoing Phase 1/2a clinical trials for each of our product candidates, IMM-1-104 and IMM-6-415, for the treatment of advanced solid tumors in patients harboring RAS or RAS/RAF mutant tumors, respectively.
 Our other product candidates are in earlier stages of drug development.
 As a result, we expect that it will be several years, if ever, before we have a commercialized product and generate revenue from product sales.
 Even if we succeed in receiving marketing approval for and commercializing one or more of our product candidates, we expect that we will continue to incur substantial research and development and other expenses as we discover, develop and market additional potential product candidates.